 The terms of the 2013 Electric Revenue Bonds' (2013 Bonds) indenture require the trustee to establish and maintain a reserve fund equal to the Reserve Fund Requirement.
 The Reserve Fund Requirement is defined by the Debt Indentures as the maximum annual debt service on the debt service schedule.
 Up to 50% of the Reserve Fund Requirement amount may be held in an unrestricted fund or account.
-The reserve requirement of the bond issue is satisfied by a cash reserve fund with a minimum funding requirement.
-The bonds mature in regularly increasing amounts ranging from \$1,045 to \$3,795 annually from 2017 to 2043.
+The bonds mature in regularly increasing amounts ranging from \$1,130 to \$3,795 annually from 2018 to 2043.